Catofes/CloudEmoticonBackend/README.md

 	Method:		POST
 	Return:		code
 				UserId
-				Num						(The count of favor list)
+				Num						(The count of favor list.)

 GetList Function: *

 	URL:		./api/favor.php?f=getlist
 	Method:		POST
 	Agrs:		s:		StartPoint		(The first's record's position is 0.This number must equal or bigger than 0)
-				e:		EndPoint		(This number must bigger than StartPoint)
+				e:		EndPoint		(This number must bigger than StartPoint.)
 	Return:		code
 				UserId
 				Num		countNum		(Records Number.
-This will not return if you set s&e) StartPoint
+This will not return if you set s&e.)
+				StartPoint
 				EndPoint				(This two only return when you set s&e) Result					(All Records Data.
 Each element is an object include record id, user id, value, iflove, addon, lastmodified and checkcode.)